ekbrothers/mlops-wiki/docs/index.md

 ---
 layout: home
-title: Understanding MLOps
+title: MLOps Overview
 ---

-# Welcome to the Understanding MLOps!
+# Welcome to the MLOps Overview!

 This wiki contains information about MLOps.